Aditya Music

-Aditya Music India Private Limited is an Indian music record label company, which owns the label Aditya Music.
+Aditya Music is an Indian music record label company, which owns the label Aditya Music.
 It produces music for the Telugu cinema industry and is headquartered at Hyderabad, Telangana.

 Overview

 The company was founded by Umesh Gupta, initially as a distribution and marketing company for music labels in Andhra Pradesh.
 In 1996, the label Aditya Music was established, and in 2000 they began manufacturing audio cassettes.